dechristopher/xyz/README.md

 # xyz-cache-primer
-Simple tool to prime XYZ tile caches to a given zoom level.
+Simple tool to procedurally prime XYZ tile caches to a given zoom level.

 ## About
-This tool, given the URL to an XYZ tile caching proxy, will iteratively and concurrently generate and execute requests for every tile at every zoom level up to the maximum zoom level specified.
+This tool, given the URL to an XYZ tile caching proxy, will procedurally generate and execute requests for every tile at every zoom level up to the maximum zoom level specified.
 Concurrency is optional and configurable.
-It doe not currently support header, cookie, or session-based authentication, however this is on the roadmap.
+Headers for authentication or user agent spoofing can be specified using [command line flags](#usage).

 ## Releases:
 To get a copy of XYZ, either visit the [releases page](https://github.com/dechristopher/xyz-cache-primer/releases) or clone the repo and compile it yourself.

 > The current Go version requirement is 1.14+